 The Common App, Analyzed: 5 Successful Activity Entries Explained

 It can seem like the Activities section of the Common App gives rise to the most questions, and for good reason.
-This section features many different moving parts; not only must you describe ten of the most significant extracurricular activities that have filled your free time in high school, but it also asks you to estimate your time commitment to these activities and forces you to describe them in 150 characters or less.
+This section features many different moving parts: not only must you describe ten of the most significant extracurricular activities that have filled your free time in high school, but you are also asked to estimate your time commitment to these activities and forced to describe them in 150 characters or fewer.

-It would be hard to over-strategize this section, which is why we’ve previously written about how to approach it as a whole.
-But even if you’ve considered which ten activities you’ll enumerate and what you want to say about them, you may be wondering what that looks like in practice.
-Here, we’ll do a deep-dive into the writing process of this section, picking apart 5 examples of successful “Activity” entries to explain how and why different approaches will serve you well.
+Even if you’ve identified which ten activities you’ll enumerate and what you want to say about them, you may be wondering what that looks like in practice.
+Here, we’ll do a deep-dive into the writing process of this section, by picking apart 5 examples of successful “Activity” entries to explain how and why different approaches will serve you well.

 A Note on Declaring Time Commitments